The Los Angeles Lakers have one problem currently holding them back from reaching their full potential.

 More from Lake Show Life

-- Los Angeles Lakers: Carmelo Anthony wanted to play with LeBron James
+- Los Angeles Lakers: Anthony Davis’ struggles continue in loss to Pacers

 That most likely won’t happen until January or February at the earliest and the Lakers will already have been fighting for homecourt throughout the playoffs.
 This issue won’t stop the Lakers from winning a champion due to the mega superstars that are LeBron and Anthony Davis but during games like on opening night, that feature teams with an elite defense, the Lakers issue will seem major.